ArcQ/vibe-marketter/README.md

 # Generative UI with React Server Components and Vercel AI SDK

+🚀 ReplyRadar scans your curated X lists every 5 min, filters engagement-bait, and sends a twice-daily digest of fresh (<2 h) tweets matched to your interests—each with an AI-drafted opener—so you can spark 50 high-value convos in just 30 min a week.

 > **Note**: Development of AI SDK RSC is currently paused.
 For more information, see [Migrating from AI SDK RSC](https://sdk.vercel.ai/docs/ai-sdk-rsc/migrating-to-ui#background).

 This example demonstrates how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the `streamUI` function to create generative user interfaces by streaming React Server Components to the client.